 6. Cambridge

 This one's a no-brainer!
-Cambridge, the university city, needs no introduction and it should definitely be on your list of places to see in the UK.
+Cambridge - the university city - should definitely be on your list of places to see in the UK.
 Only an hour or so from London by train, the city of Cambridge can easily be visited as a day trip.
 Highlights include (but not limited to) punting on the River Cam, a stroll through University Botanic Gardens and a visit to King's College.
 If you're not one for punting yourself, you can join a 45-minute punting tour (if you're going off-peak you may not need to book in advance but on a busy summer weekend, you'll probably want to book ahead).
 The tour takes you along the backs of the colleges and it's really informative!

 7. Dunstable Downs